manuelbirlo/HUP-3D_renderer/README.md

 ## Citations

-If you find this code useful for your research, please consider citing:
+If you find this code useful for your research, please consider citing our MICCAI 2024 paper:

 ```
 @InProceedings{Bir_HUP3D_MICCAI2024,